jinju2828/jinju2828/README.md

 ### 📝 ABOUT ME

-- 💎 I have combined two years of experience working as a full stack developer at several early stage startups, which were fast paced environments requiring competency in multiple different roles.
+- 💎 I have combined two years of experience working as a full stack developer at several early stage startups in Silicon Valley, which were fast paced environments requiring competency in multiple different roles.
 - 🌱 I'm looking for a full stack developer position.
 - ☕ Ask me about coffee chat.
 - 📫 How to reach me: jinju2828@gmail.com